yuwade/node-pdf-image/README.md

 ## Express

-Following example shows an example of pdf-image in Express, which gives URLs for each pages of a PDF like `http://example.com:3000/tmp/slide.pdf/0.png`.
+Following example shows an example of pdf-image2 in Express, which gives URLs for each pages of a PDF like `http://example.com:3000/tmp/slide.pdf/0.png`.